IRS loses Scottish Power tax deductions case

 The IRS has been scrutinizing corporate debt issuance to foreign units for years, at times arguing deals are structured to skirt billions of dollars in tax.
 The Scottish Power ruling was the Tax Court's first major decision in this area since the late 1990s.

-Scottish Power is one of Britain's "Big Six" energy suppliers; it is a unit of Iberdrola Renewables, owned by Spain's Iberdrola SA (IBE.MC), one of the world's largest utilities.
+Scottish Power is one of Britain's "Big Six" energy suppliers; it is a unit of Iberdrola Renewables, owned by Spain's Iberdrola SA, one of the world's largest utilities.

 The Scottish Power case involved the company's 1999 purchase of U.S. utility PacifiCorp.
 A separate U.S. corporate unit became the parent company, which then issued fixed-rate notes to Scottish Power.